xbeat/Machine-Learning/README.md

 Introduction to Principal Component Analysis (PCA)

 Principal Component Analysis (PCA) is a powerful dimensionality reduction technique used in data analysis and machine learning.
 It helps to identify patterns in high-dimensional data by transforming it into a new coordinate system where the axes represent the directions of maximum variance.

+## Finite Differentiation in Python

+Introduction to Finite Differentiation

+Finite differentiation is a numerical method used to approximate derivatives of functions.
+It's a fundamental concept in calculus and numerical analysis, with applications in various fields of science and engineering.
+This method is particularly useful when dealing with discrete data points or when analytical derivatives are difficult to obtain.

 ## L2 Regularization!
 More Than Just Overfitting